 The Stickler is the need for perfection, order, and organization taken too far.
 It makes you and others around you anxious and uptight.

 The Victim wants you to feel emotional and temperamental as a way of gaining attention and affection.
 It results in an extreme focus on internal feelings, particularly painful ones, and can often result in a martyr streak.

-If your Saboteurs represents your internal enemies, your Sage represents the deeper and wiser part of you.
+If your Saboteurs represent your internal enemies, your Sage represents the deeper and wiser part of you.
 It is the part that can rise above the fray and resist getting carried away by the trauma and tension of the moment or falling victim to the lies of the Saboteurs.
 Its perspective on any challenge you are facing is that it is either already a gift and opportunity or could be actively turned into one

 Your Sage’s five great powers are:

-- to explore with great curiosity and an open mind;
+- to explore with great curiosity and an open mind.

 - to navigate and choose a path that best aligns with your deeper underlying values and mission; and

 - to activate and take decisive action without the distress, interference, or distractions of the Saboteurs.

 The Saboteurs are primarily fueled by the regions of your brain that were initially focused on your physical or emotional survival.

 The Sage is based on entirely different regions of the brain, which will call your PQ brain.
 The Saboteur-Sage brain link results in three separate but related strategies to increase your PQ: (1) weaken your Saboteurs; (2) strengthen your Sage; and (3) strengthen your PQ Brain muscles.